 - Why might the government try to prevent the network from publishing the contents of the journal?

 - Does the nature of the ambassador’s death make a difference in the decision to publish the diary?

-- Does the public have a right to know of the ambassador’s security concerns and how such concerns may or may not have been a factor in his death?
+- Does the public have a right to know of the ambassador’s security concerns and how such concerns may have been a factor in his death?

 - Is privacy of the deceased ambassador and/or his family an issue?
 Explain.

 - What are some political consequences of publishing the concerns expressed in the diary?
 Should they be taken into account when deciding to publish or not?

 Tips for student discussion: In small groups, students should talk through the questions and decide what action they would take if they worked for the network.
 Challenge the students to consider both sides of the issue, and what factors would alter their opinion.